Michael-Otieno/Michael-Otieno/README.md

 # Hi, I’m Michael Oduor Otieno 👋

 🚀 **Full-stack Developer | Devops & Cloud Engineer**
-I help **startups** build and scale modern applications that grow with their users—without the headaches of fragile code, costly downtime, or manual deployments.
+I help build and scale modern applications that grow with their users—without the headaches of fragile code, costly downtime, or manual deployments.

 I’m passionate about building systems that don’t just work but also scale.
 I **help teams launch faster, operate smoothly, and focus on their product**, not their pipelines.
-I’m on a mission to help startups move from MVPs to production-ready, secure, and resilient systems.
+I’m on a mission to help move from MVPs to production-ready, secure, and resilient systems.

 [![Portfolio](https://img.shields.io/badge/Portfolio-%23007ACC.svg?&style=for-the-badge&logo=google-chrome&logoColor=white)](https://michael-oduor-otieno.vercel.app)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/michael-oduor-otieno)